kayhhh/ONE-BILLION-CRABS/NOTES.md

 - Sort the vector
 - Iterate over the vector and write to out file

+I ended up changing mean to a total, then calculating the mean at the end, but it didn't seem to make a difference.
-I should note that the output isn't validated, I'm just assuming it's correct xd.
+I should also note that the output isn't validated, I'm just assuming it's correct xd.

 ## Result